How to Measure Torsion Springs

 Step 3 Determine Spring Length

 When measuring your torsion spring, remember that in order to get a proper measurement the spring must be un-wound.
 If the spring is in two parts, unscrew set screws and connect spring ends together to get a total measurement.
 Do not include the cones in the measurement.

 Step 4 Determine Spring Wind

 Most standard residential torsion systems have two torsion springs, one on the right and left.
 The Left spring is right hand wound(RHW), and the right spring is left hand wound(LHW).
 If one spring is broken on your torsion system, we highly recommend replacing both springs.

-Q: Are your springs from China?
+Q: Are your springs good quality?

 Q: Why are your prices so cheap compared to your competitors?